-Mark Patrick Nevitt joins the Syracuse University College of Law as an Associate Professor of Law in fall 2020.
-At Syracuse, he will be teaching courses in constitutional law, national security law, environmental law, and climate change law.
+Mark Nevitt joins the Syracuse University College of Law as an Associate Professor of Law in fall 2020.
+At Syracuse, he will be teaching courses in constitutional law, natural resources law, national security law, environmental law, and climate change law.

-His articles have appeared in the Washington University Law Review, Boston College Law Review, Georgia Law Review, Cardozo Law Review, and Harvard Environmental Law Review.
+His articles have appeared or are forthcoming in the Washington University Law Review, Boston College Law Review, Georgia Law Review, U.C.
+Davis Law Review, Yale Journal of Regulation and Harvard Environmental Law Review.
 He is a frequent contributor to NYU Law’s Just Security blog and Penn Law’s Regulatory Review.
-He is currently working on projects addressing how climate change is destabilizing numerous areas of law.
+He is currently working on projects addressing how climate change is destabilizing numerous areas of law and climate change’s security implications.

 Originally from Rhode Island, Nevitt received his J.D. and LL.M. (with distinction) from the Georgetown University Law Center and his B.S.E. from the Wharton School, University of Pennsylvania.